canjs/canjs/util/events/removed.md

 The event object dispatched when an element is removed from the document.

 @option {HTMLElement} target The attribute that changed.
-@option {String} [type="removed"] The type is always "removed" for an removed event.
+@option {String} [type="removed"] The type is always "removed" for a removed event.
 @option {Boolean} [bubbles=false] Removed events do not bubble.

 @body

 ## Use

-Listen to an `removed` event on an element with the base-library's [can.$ NodeList].
+Listen to a `removed` event on an element with the base-library's [can.$ NodeList].
 For example, with jQuery:

     $(el).bind("removed", function(ev){
-      ev.type // "inserted"
+      ev.type // "removed"
       ev.target // el
     })

     $(el).remove()

-Listen to an `removed` event with [can.Control] like:
+Listen to a `removed` event with [can.Control] like:

     can.Control.extend({
       "removed": function(el, ev){